lindacom/Laravel/EVENTS/Queues/README.md

 Create a job from the commandline
 ==================================
 1. To create a job run php artisan make:job <name>.
 This creates a new App\Jobs folder with a new file created.
 By default the class implements ShouldQueue.

-Nb using --sync after the filename in the make job command it wont go through a queue
+Nb using --sync after the filename in the make job command it wont go through a queue.
+N.b. the job class can accept anyting in the constructor.
+If you pass an eloquent model (e.g. user) it will be serialised (id) and unserialised (name) using the serializesmodels trait

 2. Reference the job class in the web.php file